v-chebolu/clean-data-final/README.md

-# Summary of Human Activity Recognition Using Smartphones Dataset
+# Summary of Human Activity Recognition Using Smartphones Dataset, Version 1.0
-## Version 1.0

 Raw input data was taken from the "Human Activity Recognition Using Smartphones Dataset Version 1.0" project of the UCI Machine Learning Repository.
 The zip archive of the data was available at the following URL for this assignment: